BestTimesToVisit.com Logo

 Sunset Spectacle at Mindil Beach Market

 As the sun dips below the Timor Sea, Mindil Beach Market explodes with vibrant energy.
-Sample exotic street food from around the globe, browse local artisan crafts, and soak in the lively atmosphere with live music as the sky turns fiery orange and purple.
+Sample exotic street food from around the globe, browse unique local crafts, and soak in the lively atmosphere with live music as the sky turns fiery orange and purple.
+Arrive early to snag a good spot on the sand and avoid the biggest crowds.

 Discover Aboriginal Art at the Museum and Art Gallery of the Northern Territory

-Immerse yourself in the rich tapestry of Indigenous Australian culture at the MAGNT.
-Beyond the impressive collection of bark paintings and sculptures, seek out the 'Rarrk' exhibition for intricate cross-hatching designs and learn about the ancient stories they tell.
+Immerse yourself in the rich cultural tapestry of the Top End at the MAGNT.
+Beyond the impressive collection of Aboriginal art, seek out the 'Yirrkala Bark' exhibition and learn about the unique stories woven into these ancient traditions.
+Don't miss 'Sweetheart', the preserved saltwater crocodile that once terrorized local waterways.

 See all 8 things to do →